Lepovirta/yahe/README.md

 4. After activating a hint, the typing buffer is cleared, so you can continue by typing another code.

 You can deactivate the hints by pressing the escape key.
-Pressing Ctrl + `,` after typing some characters, clears the typing buffer.
-Pressing the combination again deactivates the hints.
+Pressing the hint key after typing some characters clears the typing buffer, and pressing it again deactivates the hints.

+You can customize the hint key and hint characters in the extension's options page.

 ## Installation